awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/environment-configuration-debugging.md

 To upload data to X\-Ray, the X\-Ray daemon requires IAM permissions in the **AWSXrayWriteOnlyAccess** managed policy\.
 These permissions are included in [the Elastic Beanstalk instance profile](concepts-roles-instance.md)\.
 If you don't use the default instance profile, see [Giving the Daemon Permission to Send Data to X\-Ray](https://docs.aws.amazon.com/xray/latest/devguide/xray-daemon.html#xray-daemon-permissions) in the *AWS X\-Ray Developer Guide*\.

-**Note**
-Windows Server platform versions earlier than v2\.0\.0 include version 1 of the X\-Ray daemon\.
-With this version, sampling rules aren't fully supported\.
-You can define sampling rules locally with any version of the daemon; to use the SDK to call the X\-Ray service to get centrally\-defined sampling rules and report sampling statistics, you need version 3\.0\.0 and later\.
-For details, see [Configuring Sampling Rules in the AWS X\-Ray Console](https://docs.aws.amazon.com/xray/latest/devguide/xray-console-sampling.html) in the *AWS X\-Ray Developer Guide*\.

 Debugging with X\-Ray requires the use of the X\-Ray SDK\.
 See the [Getting Started with AWS X\-Ray](https://docs.aws.amazon.com/xray/latest/devguide/xray-gettingstarted.html) in the *AWS X\-Ray Developer Guide* for instructions and sample applications\.

 If you use a platform version that doesn't include the daemon, you can still run it with a script in a configuration file\.
 For more information, see [ Downloading and Running the X\-Ray Daemon Manually \(Advanced\)](https://docs.aws.amazon.com/xray/latest/devguide/xray-daemon-beanstalk.html#xray-daemon-beanstalk-manual) in the *AWS X\-Ray Developer Guide*\.